 City governments can also forge joint bidding and purchasing agreements to green their procurement policies.
 Working with local business, joint bidding can help lower both business and city operating costs when acquiring low carbon technologies.

 If the number of innovative partnership examples is growing, it is also thanks to the role of the C 40 network.
 It is a pleasure to see that the network’s president, Mayor David Miller from Toronto, is with us today.

 However, partnerships are not always a panacea.
 Municipalities sometimes enter in public-private partnerships under the false impression that just because a project is “off the government books”, it will become more affordable.
 Yes, municipalities need to draw on the capacity of the private sector, but they need to do so in ways that improve service delivery, efficiency, and environmental stewardship.
-Cities and Climate Change underscores the importance of well managed competitive bidding mechanisms if we want to make the best use of such partnerships.
+Our work Our work underscores the importance of well managed competitive bidding mechanisms if we want to make the best use of such partnerships.